nansencenter/NERSC-HYCOM-CICE/bin/Grid_Bathy/README.md

 ` $  -You need to topfix to manullay handle isolated wet points, etc`

+` $  -After "topofix", you need to run hycom_bathy_consistency.py to remove any inconsistency`

 ` $  -Then create land mask using cice_kmt.sh`